jithender4ever/context-api-app/README.md

 1. Clone this repository
 2. Create a branch
-3. refactor the code to use the React Context API so eliminate the `theme` and `setTheme` props.
+3. refactor the code to use the React Context API and eliminate the need for passing the `theme` and `setTheme` props.

 NOTE: The `ThemeContext` has been provided for you in the file `src/quotation/ThemeContext.js`.

+### Hooks Option

-To subscribe to the Context, you can use either the standard `<Context.Consumer>` or if you have learned about React `hooks` you can use `React.useContext`.
+If you have learned about React **hooks**, then you can use the `React.useContext` hook instead of `<Context.Consumer>` to get the values out of the context.

 ## Bonus